Skip to Content

 La Escalona Plaza de la Alfalfa, 12, 41002 – is one of those family restaurants that has been ‘’in the neighborhood’’ for quite some time.

-Nowadays, it is among the best Seville restaurants for those who are eager to try traditional Andalusian cuisine, especially the dishes such as patatas bravas or Jamon Iberico
+Nowadays, it is among the best Seville restaurants for those who are eager to try traditional Andalusian cuisine, especially dishes such as patatas bravas or Jamon Iberico

-The price range from 10€ to 25€ along with excellent service and reviews qualifies La Escalona as one of the best restaurants in Seville Spain.
+The price range from 10€ to 25€, along with excellent service and reviews, qualifies La Escalona as one of the best restaurants in Seville Spain.

 Brunchit Sevilla Calle de la Feria 83 Esquina con Peris Mencheta